 - Use a visual cue to emphasize your most important content / USP / CTA.

-- If you have multiple chunks of content, use visual cues make your customer consume these chunks in the most persuasive order.
+- If you have multiple chunks of content, use visual cues to make your customer consume these chunks in the most persuasive order.

-- When you have more content than is visible (below the fold, or on next pages), use cues to direct attention to this hidden content.
+- When you have more content than is visible (below the fold, or on the next pages), use cues to direct attention to this hidden content.

 - 10 times more visitors that scroll all the way to the bottom of (rather long) hotel homepages